5affar/SolanaSLPTokenCheckBuyersSol/README.md

-# SolanaSLPTokenCheckBuyersSol
+# SolanaSPLTokenCheckBuyersSol
-Checks the Solana balance of SLP token holders to give you a better idea of whos buying tokens
+Checks the Solana balance of SPL token holders to give you a better idea of whos buying tokens

 Set up:
 pip install discord